 But of course this would be an uncomfortable reckoning for the sport.
 Why would anybody whose living depends on boxing’s good health want to give its face a black eye?

-Daniel Roberts (IronMikeGallego) is a longtime boxing fan and occasional contributor to Deadspin and SportsOnEarth.
-He can be found on Twitter @ironmikegallego or at email@example.com.
+Daniel Roberts is a longtime boxing fan and occasional contributor to Deadspin and SportsOnEarth.
+He can be reached at DRobertsIMG@gmail.com.

 Photos via Getty and Associated Press.